Georgi-Vachev/treasure-vault/README.md

 ## Usage 🛠️

+1. Clone the repository using `git clone https://github.com/Georgi-Vachev/treasure-vault.git`

-1. Navigate to the project's directory and install the project dependencies using `npm install`.
+2. Navigate to the project's directory and install the project dependencies using `npm install`.

-2. Then use one of the folloing commands to either run dev server or preview production build.
+3. Then use one of the folloing commands to either run dev server or preview production build.

 | Command           | Description                                                          |